Ignaciox/Combat-logger/README.md

 # Combat-logger
 - Original plugin by: https://github.com/JackNoordhuis/PocketMine-Plugins/tree/master/CombatLogger
 - Fixes a bug with spaces that allows commands to run in combat
+- Plugin is no longer maintained hence this repo exists
 ## How to Install?

 * Drop in plugin folder